rlvlad/wt-project-2025/docs/sections/components.typ

 == Components

-The projects is built from the following components:
+The projects is composed of the following components:

 + DAOs
   - PlaylistDAO